christakakis/python_simple_tools/README.md

 ### Briefly, the repo contains:

-  • Function that computes the KL divergence between various discrete distributions.
+  • Function that computes the KL divergence between various discrete distributions, finds the minimum and its index.